softlayer/softlayer-go/README.md

 }
 ```

-Note that `services.Error` implements the standard `error` interface, so it can
+Note that `sl.Error` implements the standard `error` interface, so it can
 be handled like any other error, if the above granularity is not needed:

 ```go